 As you deplane, you will go down the rolling staircase to the tarmac, and directed to which hallway to walk toward immigration.
 When you arrive at immigration, skip over the first couple lines that are reserved for the locals, and head for one of the other ones.
 Apparently lines can form here and the ones furthest from the doorway could be shorter.
-We didn’t have any problems with lines upon our arrival from LA.
-You will need to turn in the immigration form here.
+We didn’t have any problems with lines upon our

 Next you will proceed downstairs to claim your luggage, and then go thru the customs officers with all your stuff.
 If immigration takes a while, you might find your bags on the floor near the luggage movers rather than still going round and round them.
 Don’t panic, just look around.
-(We didn’t have problems with this at either, but we had been advised of this from others.)
+(We didn’t have problems with this at

 Once you go thru customs, you will walk out into the meet and greet lobby where a friendly person will ask where you are going and help you find your ride.
 Just FYI, all SuperClubs transferees are instructed to go to the SuperClubs desk down the hall to the left (it's right there visible – no biggie).
 Some of the other big resorts have kiosks or little rooms with their names on them as well.

 Transfer to and from the resort

 The guys at the SuperClubs desk sorted out everyone according to which resort we were going to, and then decided which bus or van to use to transport us.
 For example, there were exactly 7 of us going to Hedonism III, so we went in a 7-person bus.
 The ride is very scary, so be prepared.
 They drive crazy, and on the left side of the road, and if you don’t want to watch, I might suggest the back of the bus/van.